On two geometric realizations of an affine Hecke algebra: Introduction and statement of the result

 If $k$ is finite then the group $G(F)$ is a locally compact topological group, $I$ is its open compact subgroup, and the space $\Hb$ of $\Ce$-valued finitely supported functions on the two-sided quotient $I\backslash G(F)/I$ carries an algebra structure under convolution; this is the Iwahori-Matsumoto Hecke algebra.
 Also $\Hb = \H\otimes_{\Zet[q^{\pm 1}]} \Ce$ where $\H$ is the (extended) affine Hecke algebra and the homomorphism $\Zet[q^{\pm 1}]\to \Ce$ sends $q$ to $|k|$.

-Based on Grothendieck "sheaf-function" correspondence principle, one can consider the category of $l$-adic complexes (or perverse sheaves) on an $\Fq$-scheme (or on its base change to an algebraically closed field) as the categorical counterpart, or categorification, of the space of functions on the set of $\Fq$-points of the scheme; in particular, the space of functions is a quotient of the Grothedieck group of the category.
-This approach yields a certain derived category of \' etale sheaves which should be viewed as a categorification of the affine Hecke algebra $\H$.
+Based on Grothendieck "sheaf-function" correspondence principle, one can consider the category of $l$-adic complexes (or perverse sheaves) on an $\Fq$-scheme (or on its base change to an algebraically closed field) as the categorical counterpart, or categorification, of the space of functions on the set of $\Fq$-points of the scheme; in particular, the space of functions is a quotient of the Grothendieck group of the category.
+This approach yields a certain derived category of \' etale sheaves (respectively, constructible sheaves or $D$-modules) which should be viewed as a categorification of the affine Hecke algebra $\H$.

 On the other hand, as was discovered by Kazhdan and Lusztig (and independently by Ginzburg), the affine Hecke algebra can be realized as the Grothendieck group of equivariant coherent sheaves on the Steinberg variety of the Langlands dual group, thus the corresponding derived category of coherent sheaves provides another categorification of $\H$.